Benny902/week7practice/README.md

-# Benny &amp; Avichai - week 6 collaboration
+# Benny week 7 daily

 ### this week 7 is built on top of week 6 which is build on top of week 5: